Ashmaawyy/Data-Modeling-with-Postgres/README.md

 - artists table -> Dimention Table (artist_id, name, location, latitude, longitude)

 - songs table -> Dimention Table (song_id, title, artist_id, year, duration)

+### Files of the project

+- create_tables.py -> Creates tables of database, drops tables of database if they exist.

+- sql_queries.py -> Contains all SQL queries to CREATE, INSERT or SELECT.

+- etl.py -> Extracts data from json files, Transforms data to fit Database schema, and Loads the data to its location in the Database.